 After performing the Post-Install Steps, you should see default data sets on your Saved Layers tab.
 You'll recognize the defaults because they will include the Salesforce Object name followed by (All).
 You should see them as part of your list, below the folders section.

-Add Logic - Once you have more than one filter, a new option to Add Logic shows up.
+Add Logic - Once you have more than one filter, a new option to Add Logic appears.
 By default, values separated by commas inside a filter value operate as an OR.
 Individual filters operate as an AND against each other.
 If you wanted a data set to filter with an OR between filters, you would add filter logic once all desired filters are created.

 Cross Object Filters - Cross-object filters allow you to filter based on records related to the map object.
 If the object shows up as a related list on your page layouts, it will be accessible here.
 In its most basic form, a cross-object filter can be a simple with/without (example: Accounts with Opportunities).
 However, you can take it a step farther, to Accounts with Open Opportunities worth greater than $10,000.

 Filters are complex and can be applied in a large variety of ways.
-For full guidance on filter options, check out our doc dedicated to them and your in depth options.

 Fields included here will be returned with your search results, much like fields added to reports or list views.
 Name and address automatically display; here you would include any other field(s) useful to you on the map or in an export.